Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Deep Breathing, Prayer, and Meditation

-A 2013 meta-analysis published in Frontiers of Psychology and a 2018 systematic review and meta-analysis published in the Clinical Psychology Review, mindfulness-based therapy which involved meditation, can lower stress, anxiety, depression, pain, addiction, and smoking (14, 15).
-Furthermore, according to an article on PsychCentral, spirituality and prayer may relieve stress (16).
+A 2013 meta-analysis published in Frontiers of Psychology and a 2018 systematic review and meta-analysis published in the Clinical Psychology Review, mindfulness-based therapy which involves meditation, can lower stress, anxiety, depression, pain, addiction, and smoking (14, 15).
+Furthermore, according to an article on PsychCentral, spirituality, and prayer may relieve stress (16).

 Blood Sugar Stabilizing Nutrition Plan